News • 5 min read

-After cryptocurrencies, DeFi tokens (decentralised finance tokens) have been disrupting the finance sector for the entire year of 2020.
-While many projects are still in a nascent stage, DeFi tokens have been causing a frenzy on the crypto markets which is reminiscent of the booms of Bitcoin, Ethereum and others back in 2017.
+While many projects are still in a nascent stage, DeFi tokens (short for “decentralised finance tokens”) have been causing a frenzy on the crypto markets which is reminiscent of the Bitcoin boom back in its early days.

 So what are DeFi tokens?
 They are decentralised financial applications running on blockchains which mirror concepts successfully used in traditional banking and finance.
 DeFi tokens are shaking things up in the markets.
 The key idea is to recreate financial services in a decentralised manner, without the need of a third party, like a bank, in between.